drocheam/optrace/docs/source/details/matrix_analysis.rst

 Propagation through Free Space
 =================================================

-An ABCD-Matrix for free space with distance :math:`d` has the following form:
+An ABCD matrix for free space with distance :math:`d` has the following form:
 :footcite:`pedrotti_pedrotti_pedrotti_2006`

 .. math::